mwalton/arrow-nav/README.md

-cycle-nav
+Cycle Navigator
 =========

-CE 131 : Human Computer Interaction Class Project
+###A minimally distracting GPS navigation system for android

 ####To Do
-1.  straight progress arrow until turn proximity
+1.  straight progress arrow until turn proximity (~100ft)
-2.  onstop show hidden controllers
-3.  toggle map w/ swipe
+4.  toggle map w/ swipe
-4.  ambiguity handler & places geocoding
+5.  ambiguity handler & places geocoding

-####Getting the source (Making Android, Github & eclipse play nice together)
+####Working with Eclipse / Android Development Toolkit
 1. In ADT, select __File > Import__ select __“Git” > “Projects from Git”__
 2. Select “URI”.  click next
 3. Enter: `git@github.com:mwalton/cycle-nav.git` in the URI field
 4. Select all branches
 5. Choose where on your machine you want to put the repo. click next
 6. Follow any additional prompts with default settings.
-7. You now have the project source!!

 *__NOTE:__ DO NOT clone the source into your eclipse/ADT workspace.
-Put it in some other folder (eg ../home/git/ ).
-We will then be adding a reference to this location in your workspace.
-(This is a safety measure because eclipse can easily mess up the repo if it is in the workspace)*
+(This is a safety measure because eclipse can mess up the repo if it is in the workspace)*